- Number of Students: 1,150

 - Other: 0%

 Ulrich has become a successful PLC because of the incredible passion and energy of our students, staff, parents and district.
-Three years ago Ulrich began to refine the PLC process through a combination of common planning periods, professional development, improving RTI practices, and a commitment to student achievement.
+Five years ago Ulrich began to refine the PLC process through a combination of common planning periods, professional development, improving RTI practices, and a commitment to student achievement.
 Our focus as a campus is always about what is best for students and finding a way to help all students achieve success.

 1. Monitoring student learning on a timely basis.